Morningside Heights Movers

 Housing and Cost of Living

 With the plethora of students enrolled at the many higher education institutions, housing can be hard to come by.
 About 77% of Morningside Heights residents rent and enjoy housing costs that are about half of many other Manhattan neighborhoods.
 Many buildings are designated historic landmarks by the Morningside Heights Historic District.
 Housing on the side streets is mainly in mid-rise pre-war rowhouses and apartment buildings.
 The avenues, particularly on Claremont Avenue, Riverside Drive, and Cathedral Parkway feature larger and grander pre-war apartment buildings.
 Some modern buildings are dotted throughout the neighborhood, and development continues.
-Although there’s a lot of activity and energy around the college campuses and on the avenues, the neighborhood’s side streets tend to be quiet and peaceful.Call For a Quote
+Although there’s a lot of activity and energy around the college campuses and on the avenues, the neighborhood’s side streets tend to be quiet and peaceful.Get Pricing

 Walk Score and Public Transportation